ksenii/Summarization-reviews/README.md

 # Summarization-reviews
 This project focuses on preprocessing hotel reviews from the Yandex.Travel platform and extracting key topics for further sentiment analysis and summarization.
 The pipeline is designed to handle raw review texts, clean and structure them, and identify relevant themes using NLP techniques.

-1. Project Overview
+Project Overview
 The system processes hotel reviews by performing the following steps:

-Text Preprocessing – Cleaning, tokenization, and lemmatization of reviews.
+1.Text Preprocessing – Cleaning, tokenization, and lemmatization of reviews.

-Topic Classification – Assigning each sentence to predefined themes.
+2.Topic Classification – Assigning each sentence to predefined themes.

-[TBD]
+3.[TBD]